Effective Date: January 12, 2026

 10. DISCLAIMERS; LIMITATION OF LIABILITY

 10.1.
 Disclaimer of Warranties.
 Customer’s use of the Services is entirely at Customer’s own risk.
 The Services are provided “AS IS” and on an “AS AVAILABLE” basis.
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, SCOIR DISCLAIMS ALL REPRESENTATIONS, WARRANTIES, AND CONDITIONS, WHETHER STATUTORY, EXPRESS OR IMPLIED, INCLUDING THOSE OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, NON-INFRINGEMENT, OR THE ACCURACY, RELIABILITY, QUALITY OF ANY CONTENT, DATA, OR INFORMATION MADE AVAILABLE VIA THE SUBSCRIPTION SERVICES.
+EXCEPT AS OTHERWISE SPECIFIED HEREIN AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, SCOIR DISCLAIMS ALL REPRESENTATIONS, WARRANTIES, AND CONDITIONS, WHETHER STATUTORY, EXPRESS OR IMPLIED, INCLUDING THOSE OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, NON-INFRINGEMENT, OR THE ACCURACY, RELIABILITY, QUALITY OF ANY CONTENT, DATA, OR INFORMATION MADE AVAILABLE VIA THE SUBSCRIPTION SERVICES.
 EACH PARTY DISCLAIMS ALL LIABILITY AND INDEMNIFICATION OBLIGATIONS FOR ANY HARM OR DAMAGES CAUSED BY ANY THIRD-PARTY HOSTING PROVIDERS.
 SCOIR DOES NOT WARRANT THAT THE SUBSCRIPTION SERVICES WILL BE COMPLETELY SECURE, FREE FROM BUGS, VIRUSES, INTERRUPTION, ERRORS, THEFT OR DESTRUCTION.

-10.3.
+10.4.
 Limitation of Liability.
 EXCEPT FOR CUSTOMER’S LIABILITY FOR THE PAYMENT OF FEES, SCOIR’S INDEMNIFICATION OBLIGATIONS IN SECTION 9, AND EITHER PARTY’S GROSS NEGLIGENCE, WILLFUL MISCONDUCT, OR VIOLATION OF INTELLECTUAL PROPERTY RIGHTS, IF, NOTWITHSTANDING THE OTHER TERMS OF THIS AGREEMENT, EITHER PARTY OR ITS AFFILIATES IS DETERMINED TO HAVE ANY LIABILITY TO THE OTHER PARTY, ITS AFFILIATES OR ANY THIRD PARTY, THE PARTIES AGREE THAT, TO THE EXTENT PERMITTED BY LAW, THE AGGREGATE LIABILITY OF A PARTY AND ITS AFFILIATES WILL BE LIMITED TO A SUM EQUAL TO THE GREATER OF (A) TOTAL AMOUNTS PAID OR PAYABLE BY CUSTOMER FOR THE SUBSCRIPTION SERVICES IN THE TWELVE-MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO A CLAIM AND (B) ONE HUNDRED U.S. DOLLARS.
 THE FOREGOING LIMITATION WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY BUT WILL NOT LIMIT CUSTOMER’S PAYMENT OBLIGATIONS SET FORTH HEREIN.

-10.4.
+10.5.
 Third Party Products.
 TO THE EXTENT PERMITTED BY LAW, SCOIR AND ITS AFFILIATES DISCLAIM ALL LIABILITY WITH RESPECT TO THIRD-PARTY PRODUCTS MADE AVAILABLE THROUGH THE SUBSCRIPTION SERVICES.
 OUR LICENSORS SHALL HAVE NO LIABILITY OF ANY KIND UNDER THIS AGREEMENT.

-10.5.
+10.6.
 Agreement to Liability Limit.
 CUSTOMER UNDERSTANDS AND AGREES THAT ABSENT ITS AGREEMENT TO THIS LIMITATION OF LIABILITY, SCOIR WOULD NOT PROVIDE THE SUBSCRIPTION SERVICES TO CUSTOMER.

-10.6.
+10.7.
 Exceptions.
 EXCLUSIONS AND LIMITATIONS SET FORTH IN THIS SECTION 10 WILL NOT APPLY TO CLAIMS AND DAMAGES RESULTING FROM A PARTY’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.

 11. REGULATORY ACKNOWLEDGEMENTS